saad-78/BoloSign-Clone/README.md

-📝 OpenSign - PDF E-Signature Platform
+📝 OpenSign – PDF E-Signature Platform

-OpenSign is a powerful, full-stack web application that allows users to upload PDF documents, drag-and-drop interactive fields (Signatures, Text, Dates), and digitally sign documents directly in the browser.
+OpenSign is a powerful full-stack web application that allows users to upload PDF documents, drag-and-drop interactive fields (Signature, Text, Date), and digitally sign documents directly in the browser.
 It serves as a lightweight, open-source alternative to platforms like DocuSign.

 ✨ Features
-📄 PDF Upload & Rendering: High-fidelity PDF rendering using react-pdf-viewer.
+📄 PDF Upload & Rendering

+High-fidelity PDF rendering using react-pdf-viewer.

-🖱️ Drag-and-Drop Editor:
+🖱️ Drag-and-Drop Editor

-Place Signature, Text, and Date fields anywhere on the page.
+Place Signature, Text, and Date fields anywhere.

 Move fields using a dedicated drag handle.